JSpeedie/cmp-tree/README.md

 `[second_directory]/[unique_file_path[i]]`.
 Remembering this, I thought that it was possible that calling `fork()` so many times could be a big part of problem.
 After all, it's not free to just duplicate a process.
-Before making any changes though, I also used `perf` to profile the C implementation and I found that it was getting a lot of L2 and L3 cache misses.
-I remembered hearing recently that sometimes caches are specific to processes, and so perhaps all this forking is slowing things down in more ways than one.
+Before making any changes though, I decided to use `perf` to profile the C implementation.
+I found that the C implementation was getting a lot of L2 and L3 cache misses, and this seemed like an obvious bottleneck.
+I remembered hearing recently that sometimes caches are specific to processes, and if this was indeed the case then there would be no caching benefit if one process cached memory that another process also wanted to read.
+In short, forking so many times during execution could be slowing down the program in two ways: (1) because forking itself requires processing time and (2) the many forked processes may not benefit from the caching of their siblings processes, preventing the program from benefitting (as much as this program can) from caching.

-My solution was to implement a quick-and-dirty function that would replace a `fork()` -> `exec("cmp [first_directory]/[unique_file_path[i]] [second_directory]/[unique_file_path[i]]")` call pair by simply comparing the contents of two files, and if at any point it found a difference, exiting and returning a status that indicates that the two files are different.
+My solution was to eliminate all forking by implementing a quick-and-dirty function that would replace a `fork()` -> `exec("cmp [first_directory]/[unique_file_path[i]] [second_directory]/[unique_file_path[i]]")` call pair by simply comparing the contents of two files, and if at any point it found a difference, exiting and returning a status that indicates that the two files are different.
 My